5

 7

 Inside, it’s largely the same as the petrol Grecale, so we won’t repeat everything here.
-As in that car, it’s restrained and luxurious but with a mix of some very pleasing and some disappointing materials.
+As in that car, it’s restrained and luxurious but with a mix of some very pleasing materials, interspersed with some very disappointing ones.

 Where the Folgore differs is that leather is no longer your only material choice.
 You can spec your electric Maserati with a mix of artificial leather and Econyl, which is a type of nylon made from old fishing nets and fabric scraps otherwise destined for landfill.
 It's really quite nice to the touch and still manages to look the part.